wyrde/wyrde-comfyui-workflows/basics/building-up/README.md

 ### Using the ComfyUI-Manager

-The easiest way to install a node is with he comfyui monaager.
+The easiest way to install a node is with he *ComfyUI Manager*, written by the awesome Lt Data (whose mysterious origins are lost to the mists of time).
 It is a node itself, but fairly easy to install.
-* Not officially part of conmfyui
+* Not officially part of ConmfyUI
   * the manager is still under development
   * it does not have support for all nodes, but it's installation proceedure will work for most.
 * get it from here: [https://github.com/ltdrdata/ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager)